yybayy/Box-Shooter/README.md

-A basic kinda galaxy shooter game made with just c#
+Basic shoot`em up game made with pure c# used timer for in game time also for moving objects, shooting etc.
+The project has 3 screens which are main menu, gameplay scene and losing screen.
+I prefered bitmaps to use sprites in the game